 “Parklands for the Public,” a map of open space and recreational areas in Hingham, is published by HLCT to encourage exploration and enjoyment.
 This map and appropriate clothing are all that is needed to get some fresh air, exercise and learn something interesting about our beautiful town.

-This sixth edition builds on the work of others over more than forty-five years.
+This seventh edition builds on the work of others over fifty years.
 In 1970, the Hingham Conservation Commission published a charming freehand map of Open Areas in the Town of Hingham including 21 open space areas.
 In 1982, Phil Swanson, Francis Wylie and John Richardson produced the first HLCT “Parklands for the Public” map, including descriptions of 65 open space parcels.
-The map was revised and reissued in 1985 for Hingham’s 350th anniversary, again in 1995, 2003, 2010 (for Hingham’s 375th anniversary), and this latest version in 2017.
+The map was revised and reissued in 1985 for Hingham’s 350th anniversary, again in 1995, 2003, 2010 (for Hingham’s 375th anniversary), and 2017.
+In addition to some property updates, this 2022 edition brings the map into the modern era by digitizing the map so that it is more accurate and will allow for future enhancements such as allowing users to zoom in on specific areas to see details such as trails and being interactive when accessed on a mobile device.
 The numbers on the map are linked to the individual, contiguous, or associated groups of properties described on the back.
 The 77 numbered text descriptions now cover more than 90 individual open space parcels.